The global fight against hunger is characterized by both success stories and daily suffering.

 As Extreme Weather Batters People on 3 Continents, CARE Says It ‘Will Not Rest’ Until World Leaders Deliver Climate Action For The Poorest

 CARE calls on UN climate summit to tackle global ‘climate disruption’

 CARE’s Nutrition Foundations for Mothers and Children project, locally known as Maziko (“Foundation” in the local language), is working in the central region of Malawi.
 It is a nutrition-focused project targeting pregnant and nursing mothers and children under 5.
-The project organizes cooking and feeding demonstrations in the Kasungu district.
-The goal of the demonstrations is to impart skills and knowledge in processing locally available nutritious foods.

 Currently, some 2 billion people worldwide do not have access to clean, safe cooking fuels.

 This contributes to economic, health and environmental problems, including deforestation, and places an enormous burden on poor families.